kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 = Can I accept credit card payments on mobile? =

 Yes.
-Stripe, PayPal and Mollie Checkout are optimized to accept mobile credit card payments and can automatically presents Apple Pay or Google Pay options when available.
+Stripe, PayPal, RazorPay and Mollie Checkout are optimized to accept mobile credit card payments and can automatically presents Apple Pay or Google Pay options when available.

 = Does ProfilePress require WooCommerce? =
 No. ProfilePress is a standalone ecommerce, payments & membership plugin and does not require other payment or ecommerce plugins, such as WooCommerce or Easy Digital Downloads to work.